Amel Tuka: Running style

-In the 800 metres, Tuka has developed a reputation for being a kicker because of his apparent speed at the end of the race, when in reality he runs even splits.
-Most of that speed is relative to the exhaustion as his opponents slow.
-Tuka takes the beginning of the race out slowly, re-gaining contact with the rest of the field near the last 200 metres and ends with a strong finishing kick.
+Tuka is known for finishing strongly over the 800 metres, running the early part of the race conservatively before moving up over the final 200 metres.

 Amel Tuka has said when he was younger he idolized the running style of track athlete Jeremy Wariner, who influenced him to run the 400 m (instead of the more popular 100 m), before subsequently switching to the 800 m.